 Beata Szpakowicz Kombel was a young nurse in crumbling post-Communist Poland when her father, desperate to escape the chaos and support his family, managed to ﬂee to America.
 Accepted as a refugee, it was four years before he could get a U.S. visa for Beata, then 24, and two more years before he could arrange entry for his wife.
 Speaking only Polish and learning that her professional training was not recognized here, Beata had to study English from scratch, then start over and repeat every one of her science, math, and nursing courses in order to be certiﬁed to work as a nurse.
 But she did it, working ﬁrst in home care, then in a nursing home, then for many years in a doctor’s office, where she still works.
 She also studied part-time for the advanced nurse practitioner exam, passing it six months ago.
 Now she can see her own patients.

-Visit ashtonportraits.com to make arrangements for this exhibition to be on view in your area.
+Visit ashtonportraits.com to make arrangements for this exhibition to be on view in your area, and click here to make a contribution to the project via GoFundMe.